 - They all have huge tails, some measuring up to 18 feet wide.

-- They eat 2500 pounds of plankton, krill and small fish twice a day.
+- They eat 2500 pounds of plankton, krill, and small fish twice daily.
 Their feeding season in Alaskan cold waters lasts for 120 days.

 - There is nothing for them to eat in Hawai’i.
-They play, birth, mate, and then go back to Alaska to eat in the spring.
-Only the calves will be fed from their mothers while they are here in Maui.
+They play, birth, mate, and then return to Alaska to eat in the spring.
+Only the calves will be fed by their mothers while they are here in Maui.

 There is still so much to learn about these gentle giants